RestComm/Restcomm-Docker/README.md

 ***
 ### Prerequisites

 1. The image has been tested with Docker __1.7__ && __1.9__.
 2. Install docker on your sever : https://docs.docker.com/engine/installation/
 3. Get a free API KEY VoiceRss account as explained  http://www.voicerss.org/
-4. The VoiceRSS is need for Text-to-Speech
+4. VoiceRSS is required for Text-to-Speech
 ***
 ### Supported Tags